 History of Crocuses

-The word “crocus” comes from a Latin word “saffron.”
+The word “crocus” comes from the Latin word “saffron.”
 Its three stigmas and part of its style are usually dried and used for seasoning and colouring in cooking.
 It takes thousands of crocuses to extract just an ounce of saffron, that is why it is amongst the world’s most luxurious and expensive spice by weight.

 The crocus is an autumn-blooming range by the Latin name Crocus sativus.
 The well-known winter-blooming crocus is Snow Crocus that is also called Crocus chrysanthus.